How to build customized spoon, customized fork or customized knife

 When we design our heart shape spoon, petal shape spoon or cake fork, we use CNC prototype to review the design and shape.
 After the shapes are confirmed, because all of the cutlery are deign with non-traditional shape either with curve shape handle or with column shape handle, we build the prototype molds to test these cutlery’s strength and to ensure the design and function meet our request.

 The mass production mold will be built after the drawing or the prototype is confirmed.
 The lead time before pilot run is around 28-35 days.
 In pilot run, the mold’s mechanism , the runner design, and operation stability need to be tested.
 The samples except for their surfaces should be 100% the same as the engineer drawings.
 With sales’ and engineer’s approval, the mold will go to workshop for surface treatment.

-Customers need to select the colors for their custom cutlery in the phase.
+Customers need to select the colors for their customized cutlery in the phase.

 There are two ways for color confirmation.